tlively/learn-gfx-hal/book/src/05_shaders.md

 global data than you can fit into your push constants you need to setup a Uniform Buffer.

-However, I also promised to keep this lesson short, and we'll be using uniform, buffers for Textures during the next lesson, so we _won't_ go into them right now.
+However, I also promised to keep this lesson short, and we'll be using uniform buffers soon enough I'm sure, so we _won't_ go into them right now.
 Knowing about push constants already teaches you about the general idea of uniform data, so we've covered enough to stop here.